Saifeddine-Rejeb/Tradrly/README.md

 # Human Like Agent

-## Challenge: Construire un modèle capable de reformuler la sortie d'un LLM pour la rendre plus "humaine" - Tardly
+## Challenge: Construire un modèle capable de reformuler la sortie d'un LLM pour la rendre plus "humaine" - Tardrly

 Human Like Agent is a project designed to simulate human-like interactions using advanced tools and frameworks.
 It leverages Gradio for its user interface and integrates various tools to enhance its functionality.